 The Officer in Charge will assign personnel to:

 - Notify Telecom of the situation and the message to be sent on Voice Mail

 - Notify Computer services of the situation and the message

-- Notify the college AV office of the situation and the message for the TV
+- Notify the university AV office of the situation and the message for the TV

 - Notify the bus company to stop the busses